firstdraft/appdev-lessons/lessons/ad2-helper-methods-pt1.md

 Now refresh the **/movies** page in the live app to see what that embedded Ruby renders.
 What do you know, it rendered the string `"/movies"`!

 What if we change the code to `<%= movies_new_path %>`?
 Refresh **/movies** after this change, and it renders `"/movies/new"`.
-Following this patter, `<%= root_path %>` just renders `"/"`, etc. for the other routes and methods.
+Following this pattern, `<%= root_path %>` just renders `"/"`.

 You might be wondering why that matters.
 Well, the routes we mentioned so far that already have a method assigned to them were automatically assigned by Rails.
 These were static routes, without dynamic ID numbers in the path, so Rails just puts the segments together and gives you the method.
-But, for all the rest of the routes that do contain `:id`, there's no methods.
+But, for all the rest of the routes that do contain `:id`, there are no methods defined yet.
 We get to define those methods ourselves!

 Back in `config/routes.rb`, what if we add some code to give the movie details page its own method: